 Connecting to a Windows VM via PowerShell

-To connect to the VM:
+To connect to a VM:

 -